Gizra/og/README.txt

   http://drupal.org/project/entityreference_prepopulate
   and configuring the correct settings in the field UI.
 Read more about it in Entity reference prepopulate's README file.
+  Further more, when Entity reference prepopulate module is enabled the node "create" permissions will be enabled even for non-members.
+In order to allow a non member to create a node to a group they don't belong to, you should craft the URL in the same way.
+OG will recognize this situation and add the group as a valid option under the "My groups" widget.
 - When deleting groups, it is possible to delete orphan group-content, or move it under another group.
 In order to do it in a scalable way, enable the "Use queue" option, and process it using for example: